What is an SSD in Laptop?

 Other important dates are:

-When the Apple iPod came out in 2005, it was the first flash-based device that was widely used by consumers.
+• When the Apple iPod came out in 2005, it was the first flash-based device consumers widely used.

-SSDs were first added to enterprise storage hardware by EMC, which is now Dell EMC.
+• SSDs were first added to enterprise storage hardware by EMC, now Dell EMC.
 The company added the technology to its Symmetrix disk arrays in 2008.
-This led to the development of hybrid flash arrays, which are a mix of flash drives and hard disk drives (HDDs).
+This led to the development of hybrid flash arrays, a mix of flash drives and hard disk drives (HDDs).

-IBM is thought to be the first major storage company to release a dedicated all-flash array platform called FlashSystem.
+• IBM is thought to be the first significant storage company to release a dedicated all-flash array platform called FlashSystem.
 It uses technology from Texas Memory Systems, which IBM bought in 2012.
-Around that time, Nimbus Data, Pure Storage, Texas Memory Systems, and Violin Memory were the first to use all-flash arrays, which replace hard disks with SSD storage.
+Around that time, Nimbus Data, Pure Storage, Texas Memory Systems, and Violin Memory were the first to use all-flash arrays, which replaced hard disks with SSD storage.